sportdb/docs/working-with-unicode.md

 - (A) LATIN CAPITAL LETTER A WITH GRAVE
 - (B) LATIN CAPITAL LETTER A WITH ACUTE
-- (C) LATIN CAPITAL LETTER A WITH DIAERESIS
+- (C) LATIN CAPITAL LETTER A WITH MACRON
 - (D) LATIN CAPITAL LETTER A WITH CIRCUMFLEX